doves777/fairpay/README.md

     Sai - stipirneni@yahoo.com

-Description: This is essentially a point of sales system aimed at the solving the businesss needs of small business owners or businesses that employ commission based wages.
+Description: This is a web based point of sales system aimed at the solving the businesss needs of small business owners or businesses that employ commission based wages.